 Cell Phone: Location Tracking and Sharing

-These three PDFs provide excellent information about how smartphones can be used by abusers to stalk their victims.
-These PDFs are found at Technology Safety website.
+These three resources provide excellent information about how smartphones can be used by abusers to stalk their victims.
+They are found at Technology Safety website.

 by Jennifer Perry